 While patients with mild symptoms can be managed as outpatients, the following patients should be admitted:

-Withdrawal seizures can typically be managed with benzodiazepines as well, but may require adjunct therapy with phenytoin, barbiturates, and may even require intubation and sedation with propofol (Diprivan), ketamine (Ketalar), or in the most severe cases dexmedetomidine (Precedex).
+Withdrawal seizures can typically be managed with benzodiazepines but may require adjunct therapy with phenytoin, barbiturates, and may even require intubation and sedation with propofol, ketamine, or in the most severe cases, dexmedetomidine.

-Oral chlordiazepoxide (Librium) and oxazepam (Serax) are very commonly used for prevention of withdrawal symptoms.
-Other drugs that are often used to manage symptoms include neuroleptics, anticonvulsants like carbamazepine and Divalproex.
+Oral chlordiazepoxide and oxazepam are very commonly used for the prevention of withdrawal symptoms.
+Other drugs often used to manage symptoms include neuroleptics, anticonvulsants like carbamazepine, and valproic acid.